FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 VPN stands for "Virtual Private Network."
 You may or may not have heard this term before, but I guarantee you've used one at some point in the past.
 You might even be using one now.
 We can talk about VPN's in a couple of different ways, but first let's talk about what a normal computer network is.

 Right now reading this article you are connected to the internet!
 Well...duh, right?
 More specifically, your computer is part of a LAN or Local Area Network.
-Whether you are connected to the internet at work, home, Starbucks (this is will come up later), etc., you are on a LAN for that particular location.
+Whether you are connected to the internet at work, home, Starbucks, etc., you are on a LAN for that particular location.
 The LAN that you are on has every device that connects to the internet, which is why this logical separation of LAN's make sense depending on your location.
 For example, your home network is one LAN, whereas your neighbor's house across the street is a different LAN.
 The router/modem in your home network is the device that will connect you to the greater internet or WAN (Wide Area Network).

 Example of a home network LAN
 ![Home Lan]({{ site.url }}{{ site.baseurl }}/assets/images/HomeLAN3.png)